SFStefenon/EWT-Seq2Seq-LSTM-Attention/README.md

 ---

-The notebook for the analysis is divided according to the models evaluated:
+The notebook for the analysis is divided according to the evaluations:

-> Seq2Seq-LSTM with Attention: Evaluation of the starting model using the Attention Mechanism.
+> Seq2Seq-LSTM with Attention: _Evaluation of the starting model using the Attention Mechanism_.

-> Optimized Seq2Seq-LSTM with Attention: Evaluation of the model with the optimized hyperparameters (based on Optuna).
+> Optimized Seq2Seq-LSTM with Attention: _Evaluation of the model with the optimized hyperparameters (based on Optuna)_.

-> Standard Seq2Seq LSTM: Standard model for comparative purposes.
+> Standard Seq2Seq LSTM: _Standard model for comparative purposes_.

 ---